benmvp/slides/2017/reactconf/react-esnext.md

 <!-- .element: style="width: 75%"-->

 NOTES:
-- The original official React tutorial was written in ES5, presumably to make it easy to develop
+- The code we'll be looking at derives from the original React tutorial
+- Basically a TODO app masquerading as a commenting app

 /////